 Along with the eligibility criteria above, specific entry restrictions or exemptions may apply to certain subsidised qualifications and skill sets.
 These are set by industry or sector requirements, as well as national training package guidelines.

-To be eligible to receive government subsidised training, the apprentice or trainee must:
+To receive government subsidised training, the apprentice or trainee must:

-- not have already completed 2 apprenticeship/traineeship qualifications within the last 10 years.
-This includes school-based apprenticeships or traineeships.
+- not have completed more than 2 government-funded apprenticeships or traineeships within the last 10 years, including school-based apprenticeships or traineeships.

 Related information